NASA's Mars rover Curiosity marks 2,000th day on red planet

 That's 2,000 days by Martian standards.
 A Martian sol, or solar day, is equivalent to 24 hours, 39 minutes and 35 seconds.
 So 2,000 days on Mars equal 2,055 days here on Earth.

+Last month, NASA's busy Opportunity surpassed its 5,000 day on Mars.
+It's been exploring Mars since 2004.
+NASA plans to send another robotic geologist to Mars in May.
+Named InSight, the lander will stay in one place as a heat-measuring device burrows deep into the Martian terrain.

-Flight controllers are testing a new drilling method.
-Curiosity's drill stopped working properly in 2016, and so engineers devised another way to bore into Martian rocks and get the pulverized rock samples into the rover's lab instruments.
+Curiosity's flight controllers, meanwhile, are testing a new drilling method.
+The rover's drill stopped working properly in 2016, and so engineers devised another way to bore into Martian rocks and get the pulverized rock samples into the rover's lab instruments.